Interpretability at Scale: Identifying Causal Mechanisms in Alpaca: Appendix

 \begin{quote} \emph{Can \newDAS{} be applied to find circuits in a model?} \end{quote}

 Yes, it can.
-Circuit finding or inductive head searching in any Transformer model often involves using interventions at head level to find the mapping between activations generated on certain heads and high-level concepts.
-Previous work in this field usually rely on the assumption of localist representation (i.e., there exists a one-to-one mapping between a group of neurons and a high-level concept).
-This is often too ideal to be real in practice, as multiple concepts can easily be aligned with the same group of neurons or a group of neurons may map to multiple concepts. \newDAS{} actually breaks this assumption by specifically focusing on distributed alignment search.
-More importantly, \newDAS{} can be easily adapted into a head-wise alignment search where we add a shared rotation matrix on top of head representations of all the tokens.
+We believe that ``circuit analysis'' can be theoretically grounded in causal abstraction and is deeply compatible with our work.
+Previous work in this mode usually relies on the assumption of localist representation (i.e., there exists a one-to-one mapping between a group of neurons and a high-level concept).
+This is often too idealized, as multiple concepts can easily be aligned with the same group of neurons, or a group of neurons may map to multiple concepts. \newDAS{} actually drops this assumption by specifically focusing on distributed alignments.
+More importantly, \newDAS{} can be easily used in a head-wise alignment search where we add a shared rotation matrix on top of head representations of all the tokens.